rocky-linux/documentation/docs/labs/networking/lab5-nfs.md

     Some important and notable services that nfs-server needs are `nfs-idmapd`,  `nfsdcld`, `rpcbind`, `rpc-statd-notify`, `rpc-statd`,  `auth-rpcgss-module`.

-4. The `rpcinfo` command is used for making RPC calls to an RPC server and then reporting on its findings. `rpcinfo` lists all the RPC services registered with `rpcbind`.
+4. The `rpcinfo` command is used for making RPC calls to an RPC server and then reports on its findings. `rpcinfo` lists all the RPC services registered with `rpcbind`.
 Use `rpcinfo` to query your local server for a list of all registered RPC services.
 Type:

     ```bash
     rpcinfo -p localhost